apache/lucenenet/src/Lucene.Net/Codecs/Lucene45/package.md

 *   In version 3.4, fields can omit position data while still indexing term frequencies.
-*   In version 4.0, the format of the inverted index became extensible via the [](xref:Lucene.Net.Codecs.Codec Codec) api.
+*   In version 4.0, the format of the inverted index became extensible via the [Codec](xref:Lucene.Net.Codecs.Codec) api.
 Fast per-document storage ({@code DocValues}) was introduced.
-Normalization factors need no longer be a single byte, they can be any [](xref:Lucene.Net.Index.NumericDocValues NumericDocValues).
+Normalization factors need no longer be a single byte, they can be any [NumericDocValues](xref:Lucene.Net.Index.NumericDocValues).
 Terms need not be unicode strings, they can be any byte sequence.
 Term offsets can optionally be indexed into the postings lists.
 Payloads can be stored in the term vectors.